aaron-ev/driver-ds1302-stm32f4/README.md

 The following pice of code shows you how to:

 * initialize the device lines (DATA, CLK and RESET)
 * Set a specific time
+* Get current time
 * Write to RAM
 * Read the entire RAM
 * Clear the entire RAM